 The Lionhead Goldfish, or Chinese Lionhead Goldfish, is one of the older varieties of fancy goldfish.
-In China this fish was bred to develop a "hood" that depicts the image of the mythical Chinese lion-dog.
+In China, this fish was bred to develop a "hood" that depicts the image of the mythical Chinese lion-dog.
 Its ancestor and precursor is the Eggfish, known as Maruko in Japan.
-The Lionhead and all other dorsal less fish resulted from developments of this egg shaped fish.
+The Lionhead and all other dorsal-less fish are descended from this egg-shaped fish.
 The Eggfish itself is not popular in the United States.
-Although it can be found in the orient, it is very rare in the US and would be expensive.
-Today there are more than 125 captive bred fancy varieties.
+Although it can be found in several Asian countries, it is very rare in the US and would be expensive.

 Scientific Name: Carassius auratus auratus

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this captive-bred variety.

 The Lionhead Goldfish is an egg-shaped variety of goldfish.
-The body is short and stubby and they have a double caudal (tail) fin and a double anal fin.
-Lionhead Goldfish will generally reach about 5 inches (13 cm), though some hobbyist report their Lionhead's reaching more than a whopping 10" (25 cm).
-The average goldfish life span is 10 – 15 years, though living 20 years or more is not uncommon in well maintained goldfish aquariums and ponds.
+The body is short and stubby, and they have a double caudal (tail) fin and a double anal fin.
+Lionhead Goldfish will generally reach about 5 inches (13 cm), though some hobbyists report their Lionheads reaching more than a whopping 10" (25 cm).
+The average goldfish life span is 10 – 15 years, though living 20 years or more is not uncommon in well-maintained goldfish aquariums and ponds.

 Their most distinctive feature is the head, which except for its eyes, mouth and nostrils can become completely covered with fleshy growth.
 These fish mostly have short fins, but there is a long-finned variety that is rather rare.

 Available color varieties include the solid metallic types in red, orange, chocolate, blue, and black; nacreous types can be calico, bi-colored combinations of red and white or red and black, or tri-colored combinations in red, white, and black.
 There is also a red-capped variety as in the photo above, with a bright red head and white body.

 Size of fish - inches: 5.0 inches (12.70 cm) - Lionhead Goldfish will generally reach about 5 inches (13 cm), but have been reported to reach 10" (25 cm) in an exceedingly well-maintained tank or pond.